 The conference aims to:

-Develop a network of educators and industry experts in the field of Intangible Cultural Heritage.
+• Develop a network of academics and experts in the field of intangible cultural heritage.

-Support researchers and students in the field of Intangible Cultural Heritage.
+• To support researchers and students in the field of intangible cultural heritage.

-Support the cultural groups participating in the Gannat Festival and explore possibilities of working collaboratively with them.
+• Support cultural groups participating in the Gannat Festival and explore possibilities of working in collaboration with them.

-Foster partnerships between government, NGOs and community groups.
+• Foster partnerships between governments, NGOs (many of whose representatives will be present at the conferences) and community groups.

 All selected Papers will be Published either as, ONLINE DOI-Indexed proceedings, ISSN journal or in the form of an edited book.

 Academicians, researchers, students, industry experts and ﬁlmmakers are invited to submit papers or creative work (film, multi-media etc.) which is their original unpublished work.